 A bundle of many of our software

-You may notice that we offer some stand-alone decision analysis software, like Decision Tree Analyzer, Markov Decision Process, Analytic Hierarchy Process, etc. If you get Rational Will, then you will get them into a single software, which is definitely a streamlined user experience.
+You may notice that we offer some stand-alone decision analysis software, like Decision Tree Analyzer, Analytic Hierarchy Process, Bayesian Network Software, etc. If you get Rational Will, then you will get them into a single software, which is definitely a streamlined user experience.

-Students of the Decision Analysis course will find this tool extremely useful for learning various concepts from Normative Decision Theories, Utility function from Behavioral Economics, Sensitivity Analysis, Monte Carlo Simulation, Stochastic Dominance, Multi-criteria decision analysis and lots more.
-Even Markov Chain and Markov Decision Process modeling are included within Rational Will.
+Students of the Decision Analysis course will find this tool extremely useful for learning various concepts from Normative Decision Theories, Utility function from Behavioral Economics, Sensitivity Analysis, Monte Carlo Simulation, Stochastic Dominance, Multi-criteria decision analysis, and lots more.
+Even Markov Chain and Markov Decision Process modeling with Cost-Effectiveness Analysis are included within Rational Will.
+This feature is especially important for healthcare students.
 Rational Will is intuitive enough with the modern user interface and user experience that it can be used easily in daily life for solving real-life problems.

 Make Rational Decisions and never regret a decision again.